haresrv/Voice-based-Transport-Enquiry-System/README.md

 In server.js file, edit the connection details of your host Database and execute commands in Database.txt.
 Now you are ready to go.

-To run the server,
+Type node server.js to run the server in default port: 3000

- Type: node server.js
+Happy Hacking!